Contrasting IM Cannabis (IMCC) & Its Competitors

 |-$89.53 million

-IM Cannabis’ competitors have higher revenue, but lower earnings than IM Cannabis.
-IM Cannabis is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+IM Cannabis’ rivals have higher revenue, but lower earnings than IM Cannabis.
+IM Cannabis is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 13.7% of IM Cannabis shares are owned by institutional investors.
 Comparatively, 17.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
 5.9% of IM Cannabis shares are owned by company insiders.
-Comparatively, 26.2% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Comparatively, 29.2% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Profitability

-This table compares IM Cannabis and its competitors’ net margins, return on equity and return on assets.
+This table compares IM Cannabis and its rivals’ net margins, return on equity and return on assets.

 |Net Margins